score-json/nlohmann_json/TSF/trustable/statements/JLS-33.md

 references:
         - type: project_website
           url: "https://github.com/nlohmann/json/security/advisories/new"
-          description: "the vulnerability reporting template used in nlohmann/json, which includes a severity section and CVSS scoring"
+          description: "The vulnerability reporting template used in the nlohmann/json library, which includes a severity section and CVSS scoring."
 score:
     Erikhu1: 1.0
 ---